 The government outlines that travel restrictions, including the status of borders and quarantine measures, are up to individual states and territories to enforce.
 However, travel is restricted to remote communities, such as Amata and Aurukun, to help protect community elders and the vulnerable.

-Travel is permitted throughout all of Western Australia, except for remote Aboriginal communities.
+No visitors are allowed to enter Western Australia unless they are granted an exemption upon application via the local government website.
+However, travel for residents is permitted throughout all of Western Australia, except for remote Aboriginal communities.
 The WA Government writes that: “Western Australians are encouraged to ‘Wander out Yonder’ and take a different kind of holiday, enjoy a staycation in Perth or travel to new places, and seek out new experiences across the State.”